Skip to content

 4. Check BADR eligibility.
 You need to hold at least 5% of the shares and be an officer or employee for two years before the sale.
 If you're planning to step down as a director before the sale, make sure the timing works.

 5. Get a tax review before you engage a buyer.
 Once you're in negotiations, your flexibility on structure is limited.
-A pre-sale tax review with an ICAEW qualified accountant can identify the optimal structure before you start talking to buyers.
+A pre-sale tax review with an specialist agency accountant can identify the optimal structure before you start talking to buyers.

 At Agency Founder Finance, we work with agency founders on exit planning as part of our broader services.
 If you're starting to think about a sale, we can help you understand the tax implications of your retainer book before you commit to a deal structure.
 Get in touch for a confidential conversation.